WordPress Speed Tutorials & Reviews

 SiteGround CDN

-Very limited optimizations and security features without smart routing.
+Very limited optimization and security features without smart routing.
 SiteGround’s DNS was also blocked by Google, causing 2M+ domains to get deindexed.

 Optimization Plugins